ravage84/cakephp-multi-column-uniqueness/README.md

 There are no plans to backport this to CakePHP 1.x.
 The plugin should be updated to support future 2.x releases.
-For CakePHP 3.0 it will need a total rewrite most proably...
+For CakePHP 3.0 it will need a total rewrite most probably...

 ## How To Use

-Let's say you have a model ``Product`` which has many fields but two of them need to be unqiue in conjunction with each other.
+Let's say you have a model ``Product`` which has many fields but two of them need to be unique in conjunction with each other.
 Those fields are ``name`` and ``manufacturer_id``.

 As you may know you *could* use the CakePHP built-in data validation rule named